carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 - Existing workflows: where does this model ‘sit’ within existing workflows within your institutions?
 It might be easier to try to fit your model within this workflow rather than introducing a new machine learning approach at the same time as changing an existing workflow.
 - Existing IT infrastructure: what is a realistic approach to using a model inside your existing infrastructure?
 A lot of the guidance on deployment takes for granted that you have access to a cloud service but this will not be the case for all GLAM institutions.

+## Monitoring your model

+Now you have created a model and have some way of using it you may be hoping that the journey is over.
+However, if you plan to continue to use your model there are certain things that are important to watch out for.

+A particularly important challenge you may potentially face is ‘data drift’.
+As we saw in previous episodes the data a model is trained on has a big impact on the predictions made by that model.
+Over time the data we ask our model to make predictions for may change from the data we originally used to train the model.
+This can lead to the predictions of your model becoming less accurate over time.

+> ## An example of data drift
+>
+>You trained a model to predict how many ‘no-shows you get each hour for prebooked exhibitions to your museums.
+You use this model to help you decide how many extra tickets you can sell at the door.
+At some point, your model’s predictions are often wrong and you are frequently overcapacity in the exhibition space.

+> After a few days of trying to dig into what is happening, you realise that your museum now has a mobile app it didn’t previously have.
+This ap is being used by many people to buy tickets a few minutes before the exhibition to avoid queuing.
+Digging into the data you can see that currently the average time a ticket is purchased before a timed exhibition visit is an hour.
+Looking back at your original training data the average time was 3 days before.
+The models training data is different from the ‘real world’ in which we ask the model to make predictions.
+In this case, the change was quite obvious but you could think of other changes which could impact this model, the season in which the training data came from, the price of exhibition tickets etc.

+{: .callout}